slabban/slabban.github.io/index.md

 [![GEM_rundown](https://res.cloudinary.com/marcomontalbano/image/upload/v1608106627/video_to_markdown/images/youtube--k2_-BM4CIBk-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=k2_-BM4CIBk "GEM_rundown")

 Early into my masters program, I realized that I had a passion for autonomous systems and robotics, but I did not know the first thing about them, that all changed when I became an active member of the Smart Vehicle Club (Autonomous Vehicle Club) in 2019.
 Led by [John Brooks](https://www.linkedin.com/in/jbrooks47/ "John Brooks") that year, our team had accomplished the phenomenal goal of developing the Drive-By-Wire system of the Polaris GEM vehicle, as demonstrated in the video clip above.

 <img src="/images/PCB.png?raw=true" />

 A large part of our experience at the club was electric circuit prototyping and Printed Circuit Board (PCB) Design.
-Part of our goal for that year was clean and well documented designs, which involved efficient and replicable circuits; and so we introduced the concept of the PCB as a logical solution.
+Part of our goal for that year was clean and well documented designs, which involved efficient and replicable circuits; and thus, we introduced the concept of the PCB as a logical solution.
-The PCB seen in the image above is recognized as a _Digital Signal Processing Board_, which plays the important role of conditioning signals going to and from the microcontroller to ensure that the board is communcating the the system and vice versa.
+The PCB seen in the image above is recognized as a _Digital Signal Processing Board_, which plays the important role of conditioning signals going to and from the microcontroller to ensure that the board is communicating with the system and vice versa.
 Examples of sub-circuits in this board are Digital to Analog Converters (DACs) and Voltage Dividers.

 [![LIDAR Processing](https://res.cloudinary.com/marcomontalbano/image/upload/v1607592207/video_to_markdown/images/youtube--fvGX2Kw34n0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=fvGX2Kw34n0 "LIDAR Processing")